Let’s Talk

 • Not appropriate for urgent concerns and mental health emergencies

-How is “Let’s Talk” different from counseling at Mental Health Services?
+How is “Let’s Talk” for international students different from counseling at Counseling and Psychological Services?

-Counselors at MHS provide ongoing counseling by scheduled appointment.
-“Let’s Talk” is not formal counseling: it is a drop-in service where students can have a brief, informal consultation with a counselor from time-to-time.
+Counselors at CCPS provide ongoing counseling by scheduled appointment.
+“Let’s Talk” for international students is not formal counseling: it is a drop-in service where students can have a brief, informal consultation with a counselor from time-to-time.

-This service is open to all currently enrolled, full-time Washington University students.
-“Let’s Talk” is the best fit for the following:
+This service is open to all currently enrolled, full-time Washington University international students.
+“Let’s Talk” for international students is the best fit for the following:

-• Students who have a specific problem and would like to briefly discuss the issue with a counselor.
+• International students who have a specific problem and would like to briefly discuss the issue with a counselor.

-• Students who have a concern about a friend and want some guidance and support about how to address the issue.
+• International students who have a concern about a friend and want some guidance and support about how to address the issue.

 How it works: